 In this statement and the others, we find that Jesus' teachings fully supported the observance of the Sabbath.
 We find that not only did Jesus observe the Sabbath, but Jesus' students and disciples also observed the Sabbath.
 And so did the disciples and students of Jesus' disciples.

 In the teachings of Moses and the Prophets who followed, we find the Sabbath is considered a day of rest from business - but also a day of devotional activities.
-Jewish teachers will teach in the Temple on the Sabbath, and some will fast or partly fast.
+Mosaic teachers will teach in the Temple on the Sabbath, and some will fast or partly fast.
 Why?
 Because the Sabbath was considered a day of devotion to God.
 Jesus supported this, with the caveat that healing on behalf of God - which is what Jesus was doing - should also be considered a devotional activity.

 Why did the early Church abandon the observation of the Sabbath while Jesus himself observed it as indicated here?